spencerhusen/learn-katacoda/servicemesh/istio-fasttrack/07-circuit-breaking.md

 ## Enable Circuit Breaker
 Let's add a circuit breaker to the calls to the `ratings` service.
-Instead of using a _RouteRule_ object, circuit breakers in isto are defined as _DestinationPolicy_ objects.
+Instead of using a _RouteRule_ object, circuit breakers in Istio are defined as _DestinationPolicy_ objects.
 DestinationPolicy defines client/caller-side policies that determine how to handle traffic bound to a particular destination service.
 The policy specifies configuration for load balancing and circuit breakers.